What do you do when your monthly bills add up to more than your monthly income? Do you struggle to manage your money?

 You can learn how to manage your money so that you’ll always have enough.
 This is how I suggest you get started.

 Does This Sound Like You?

-As January 2012 rolled around we finally admitted that our financial situation was a mess and that we couldn’t deal with the financial stress any longer.
+As January rolled around we finally admitted that our financial situation was a disaster and that we couldn’t deal with the financial stress any longer.
 It was time to take action and we were ready.

 Manage Your Money by Writing It All Down

 First I gathered up all of our monthly bills, credit card, and line of credit statements.